-Whilst LinkedIn standard gives you the ability to search and prospect, it is limited and does not give you the power that LinkedIn sales navigator does.
-Acting much like a search come CRM tool, saving your connections in lists.
-This enables you to monitor prospects updates and continue to build relationships and nurture sales conversations.
+The LinkedIn standard allows you to search and prospect, but it is limited and does not give you the power that LinkedIn sales navigator does—acting much like a search CRM tool, saving your connections in lists.
+This enables you to monitor prospects' updates, build relationships, and nurture sales conversations.

 You’ll be able to look for people that have recently changed jobs.
-Did you know that most senior executives who change roles make a decision to implement a new product or service within three months?
+Did you know that most senior executives who change roles decide to implement a new product or service within three months?

 When it comes to LinkedIn for business sales navigator, is, in my view, critical for your success.

 As with anything worth doing, connecting on LinkedIn is a strategy.
 Therefore it requires strict planning to succeed.
 Remember, iterating brings success, and you must try, measure and improve.